akuity/examples/README.md

-# examples
+# Akuity Example Deployments

-Example Deployments to use for Demos
+Example Deployments to use for Demos.